mihajlo-jovanovic/advent-of-code/2023/README.md

 ### Day 1

-Harder ttahn usual day 1 problem.
+Harder than usual day 1 problem.
 Finally got it working in Rust, although code is not much to look at - lots of duplication.
 Started re-factoring to make use of built-in matches_indices, not sure if or when I'll get to it...